• Skip to primary navigation

 Pink Lady apples are Cripps Pink that met quality standards to earn the Pink Lady branding.
 This makes them fairly consistent in terms of flavor and texture, and thus reliable.
 Their sweet flavor is retained when baked and have firm slices that hold their shape.

-Overall, another decent apple pie option but often significantly more expensive than other apples.
+Pink Lady apples are a great option for apple pie but are significantly more expensive than other apples.

 A side note: I like spending the extra money on these apples for cheese boards, because they are very slow to brown.
 But other, more affordable apples seem better for pies.